XronosSchedulingLtd/scheduleruserdocs/exams.rst

 Note that there is a single event for each room and slot, and currently they each have a red flag because they are short of invigilators.
+These flags are visible only to nominated exams officers - they don't appear to normal users.
 By clicking on one of these events, you can start allocating invigilators.

 .. image:: firstinvig.png
    :scale: 75%